Orange County Museum

 display and open to the public at the Orange County Museum located on the

-Northwest corner of the courthouse square.
+northwest corner of the Courthouse Square in Paoli.
 Hours are 11am-3pm, Mondays - Saturdays from May thru November.

 Maintained by the Historical Society since 1976, visitors will find memorabilia of the Orange County communities through the years including antique clothing, primitive